KDPryor/Python-Top-of-Descent-Calculator/README.md

 Basic script to tell you when to begin your descent from cruise.
 For flight simulation ONLY.
 Not for real life navigational usage.
+Original script by KDPryor and later massively improved by Wyatt Roersma.

 ## How to install